-- > Faculty members are entitled to freedom in research and in the publication of the results within their fields of academic competence. - Faculty members are entitled to freedom in their classrooms, addressing matters within the general subject area implied by the course title and description. - Faculty members are free as individuals and as citizens to speak and write about matters, whether or not the matters are directly related to theology.
-While BGU will not limit individual expression in any respect, when expressing views that are at variance with the official views of BGU, faculty members should avoid the impression that they are speaking for BGU, and take the initiative to directly state they are speaking within their personal academic freedom and not representing BGU official positions. - > Students are required to respect the statements as found in BGU's Catalog and are free to take reasoned exception to the data or views offered in the BGU community.
+□ Faculty members are entitled to freedom in their classrooms, addressing matters within the general subject area implied by the course title and description. □ Faculty members are free as individuals and as citizens to speak and write about matters, whether or not the matters are directly related to theology.
+While BGU will not limit individual expression in any respect, when expressing views that are at variance with the official views of BGU, faculty members should avoid the impression that they are speaking for BGU, and take the initiative to directly state they are speaking within their personal academic freedom and not representing BGU official positions.

+☐ Faculty members are entitled to freedom in research and in the publication of the results

+Students are required to respect the statements as found in BGU's Catalog and are free to take reasoned exception to the data or views offered in the BGU community.
 In their public expressions, students and student organizations should make clear that they speak only for themselves.
 Nevertheless, faculty members are responsible for safeguarding the academic freedom of their students to learn by encouraging free inquiry into controversial issues, presenting alternative viewpoints, refraining from undue influence which would interfere with the process of learning, taking dissenting student opinion seriously and offering a forum for discussion.
 BGU faculty may not oppress students who have opposing views to their own.
 In such cases, faculty should assign grades based upon the biblically grounded and reasoned expressions of the student's views.